andrzej-stencel/elastic-otel-workshop/README.md

 1. Prepare an Elasticsearch instance.

-   - Go to <https://cloud.elastic.co/>, log in via Google with your Elastic account and create a hosted deployment (needs to be at least 8.15.0 or higher, preferably latest version) or a serverless deployment.
+   - Go to <https://cloud.elastic.co/>, log in via Google with your Elastic account and create a hosted deployment (needs to be at least 8.15.0 or higher, preferably latest version) or a serverless deployment ("Elastic for Observability" type).
      Store the password to the instance when offered, so that you can use it later.

    - Alternatively, use a local or any other Elasticsearch instance.
 Any Elasticsearch instance will do, as long as it is version at least 8.15.0 or higher.